Analyzing Disparity and Temporal Progression of Internet Quality through Crowdsourced Measurements with Bias-Correction: Regional sampling bias detection and correction

 where $s^{2}= \left(\sum_{i=1}^{k_o}(x_{ho_{i}}-\bar{x}_{ho})^{2}+\sum_{i=1}^{k_u}(x_{hu_{i}}-\bar{x}_{hu})^2\right)/(k-2)$.
-Under the null hypothesis where the distributions of over-/under-sampled census block groups have the same location, the statistic $T \sim t_{k-2} $, a Student's t-distribution with $k-2$ degrees of freedom.
+Under the null hypothesis where the distributions of over-/under-sampled census block groups have the same location, the statistic $T \sim t_{k-2} $, a Student's t-distribution~\cite{Casella2002} with $k-2$ degrees of freedom.

-In Fig.~\ref{fig-boxplot}, we compare the distributions of demographic variables between over-sampled and under-sampled regions by boxplots, where the stars represent the significance level from the two-sample t-test.
+In Fig.~\ref{fig-boxplot} and~\ref{appendix-fig-boxplot-android}, we compare the distributions of demographic variables between over-sampled and under-sampled regions by boxplots, where the stars represent the significance level from the two-sample t-test.
 In both cities, we find that the sampling of Ookla's Speedtest is indeed inhomogeneous over the demographic variables.
-Specifically, we observe in both cities that over-sampled census block groups tend to have greater age and a larger proportion of individuals with bachelor's degrees or higher.
-However, City A presents more prominent asymmetry than City B in many aspects.
-First, we find in City A that the over-sampled census block groups dominantly have higher income, a larger proportion of the population with a bachelor's degree of higher, and a greater prevalence of households with internet subscriptions.
+Specifically, we observe in both cities that over-sampled census block groups, for either iOS or Android devices, tend to have a greater age and a larger proportion of individuals with bachelor's degrees or higher.
+However, City A (part (a) in Fig.~\ref{fig-boxplot} and~\ref{appendix-fig-boxplot-android}) presents more prominent asymmetry than City B in many aspects.
+First, we find in City A that the over-sampled census block groups dominantly have higher income, a larger proportion of the population with a bachelor's degree or higher, and a greater prevalence of households with internet subscriptions.
 Furthermore, the comparison of Cities A and B reveals the ethnic variety within and between cities.
 City A shows the contrast between census block groups with a higher percentage of white or black residents, whereas most of the census block groups in City B have a high representation of black residents.
-This contrast in City A has a relationship with speedtest sampling; over-sampled regions tend to have a significantly higher representation of white residents and a lower representation of black residents, which is not the case in City B. Additionally, the over-sampled regions in City A tend to have more Hispanic population whereas the difference is not significant in City B.
+This contrast in City A has a relationship with Speedtest sampling; over-sampled regions tend to have a significantly higher representation of white residents and a lower representation of black residents, which is not the case in City B. Additionally, the over-sampled regions for iOS devices in City A tend to have more Hispanic population whereas the difference is not significant in City B.